|

 - If there is a long side suit, how is it breaking?
 If

-breaking evenly, make an attacking lead.
-If you have it
+it appearss to be breaking evenly, make an attacking lead.

-well under control, a trump lead is usually best.
+If you have it well under control, a trump lead is usually

-Kxx, Ax (x).
-Not with QJx or J10xx of trump.
+like Kxx, Ax (x), but not with QJx or J10xx where

 - Should I be looking to give partner a ruff?

-in a particular side suit.
+a partner who is marked with shortness in a side suit.

 - Should I be trying to shorten the declarer's trump holding?

-than attacking here, there, and everywhere?
+tricks rather than attacking here, there, and everywhere?
+This

 - Should I be leading a trump to cut down on ruffs in the